An ingrown toenail is a common problem where the nail grows into the toe. It can be painful, but there are things you can do to ease the pain.

 Non-urgent advice: See a GP if:

-- treating it at home is not helping
+- treating your ingrown toenail at home is not helping

-- your toe is very painful and swollen with pus coming out of it
+- your toe is painful and swollen with pus coming out of it

-- your temperature is very high or you feel hot or shivery
+- you have a very high temperature or you feel hot or shivery

 Treatments for an ingrown toenail